What To Do When You Have A Controlling Husband

 Here are some things that you can do if your husband is controlling.

 Self-care is important when working to take control of any mental health challenge.
 It can help you to overcome things like anxiety and depression.
-It's also helpful when you're working on building your confidence and self-esteem.
+It can also be helpful when you're working on building your confidence and self-esteem.

-Self-care is things that you do to take care of and refresh yourself.
-This could be journaling, meditation, reading, or doing art.
-It also includes things like eating right, getting plenty of rest, and exercising.
-These are things that help you to feel better physically and mentally.
+Self-care includes things that you do to take care of and refresh yourself.
+This could be journaling, meditation, reading, or creating art.
+It might also include things like eating right, getting plenty of rest, and exercising.
+These are things that can help you to feel better physically and mentally.

-A licensed therapist can help you sort through your situation.
-They can help you spot what has happened in your relationship that led to this point and what strategies you can improve your relationship.
-Or, if you find that ending your relationship is the healthiest thing for you, your therapist can help you work through the steps and rebuild your self-esteem and confidence once you're out from under your controlling husband.
+If you suspect your husband is controlling, a licensed therapist like those at Regain can help you sort through your situation.
+They can help you identify what has happened in your relationship that led to this point and help you pinpoint strategies to improve your marriage.
+If you find that ending your relationship is the healthiest thing for you, your therapist can help you work through the separation.
+Reach out today.

 What does a controlling husband do?